Rohil1710/Rohil1710/README.md

 🎓 Software Engineering student at the University of Calgary's Schulich School of Engineering (First Year Scholars Program)

-👨‍💻 Currently working as a Data Engineer Intern at Arcurve
+👨‍💻 Currently working as a Risk Analytics Engineer Intern at TD Bank (Toronto)

 💡 Passionate about solving complex challenges in data engineering and software development